fluid-project/infusion-icons/README.md

 ## Available Icons

-The original icons can be found at the root of the the svg directory.
-Additional fonts from third party sources may be pulled in as subdirectories of svg.
+### Infusion

+The Infusion icons can be found in the "svg/infusion" directory.
+These icons are used for creating the default icon font, or can be used for creating custom icon fonts.

 ### Third Party Icons